 REASON 2: TO MAKE THINGS BETTER

 Any warehouse system support is meant to help keep things in order in the warehouse.
 But an advanced WMS can do much more than that.
 It acts as “the brain” of the warehouse, analyzing, optimizing and prioritizing activities and processes in real-time.
 Faster picking, less picking errors, increased traceability, and optimized storage are all positive effects of an efficient WMS, and contributes to a fast ROI on your investment.
 In other words, a WMS doesn’t only get things done, but done better.

 REASON 3: NOT HAVING TO REINVENT THE WHEEL

 Using a specialized WMS supplier for your warehouse management software also mean tapping into a network of knowledge and connections.
-Your WMS supplier will not only sell you a system, but can help you develop your warehouse operations, based on their experience from other customers and knowledge of new technological possibilities.
+Your WMS supplier will not only provide you with a state-of-art system, but can help you develop your warehouse operations, based on their experience from other customers and knowledge of new technological possibilities.
 They probably also have lots of valuable partnerships, in areas such as hardware, automation, and transport systems.

 OKAY, YOU CONVINCED ME.
 BUT WHAT SHOULD I LOOK FOR IN A WMS?`

 What is the right WMS solution for you obviously depends on your business needs (and would take a whole blog post on its own to sort out), but four good key words to keep in mind when buying a WMS are Flexibility, Scalability, Real-time, and Partnership.
 A flexible and scalable system based on real-time data, from a supplier with focus on partnership and long-term development, is a good start to always stay on top of your warehouse operations.